maneet21/effective_mobile_test/README.md

 Description
 - This application shows list of rick and morty characters from API -https://rickandmortyapi.com.
-- It has just two routes - Home and Favorites.
+- It has three routes - Main, Home and Favorites.
 - Main route contains the bottom navigation bar.
 - It uses the MVC design pattern.